JeffReeves/laundromatic/README.md

 Things I'd like to get around to, eventually...

 0. Write instructions for setup and use.
+1. Possibly add config file parsing
-1. Add tests to verify code works as expected with changes.
+2. Add tests to verify code works as expected with changes.
-2. Modularize the code into parts for easier maintenance.
+3. Modularize the code into parts for easier maintenance.
-3. Containerize code and put into image repo.
+4. Containerize code and put into image repo.